ECE-196/docs/content/tutorials/Team8Tutorial.md

 ### Components

-- ESP32 (with the circuit you just built attached)
+- ESP32
 - USB-C to USB-C Connector cable for ESP32
+- MPU printed board from part 1
 - Your Computer

 ### Instructional

-Another goal of the project is to integrate both hardware and software to create a simple battery indicator system using the ESP32 microcontroller.
+Another goal of the project is to integrate both hardware and software to create a  system using the ESP32 microcontroller.
 Let's take a dive into the indvidual blocks of code.

 ```C